TyrusHenry0x/SOC-Honeynet/README.md

 - Configured a **Data Collection Rule** to ingest security logs from the Windows VM.
 - Verified log ingestion using KQL queries in **Log Analytics**.

+As you can see after only 20 minutes I have around 10,000 failed login attempts from bad actors, this is a good way to show how dangerous it is to have an insecure machine.

 ### **4. Visualizing Attack Sources on a World Map**
 To map failed login attempts geographically:
 - Created a **Geo-IP Watchlist** in **Sentinel**.
 - Queried failed login attempts using **KQL** to extract IP addresses.
 - Mapped IPs to geographic locations.
 - Created an **Azure Workbook** using the following **JSON query** to visualize attacks on a heatmap:

+To put it simply the objective of this workbook is to take the data from my Log Analytics workspace, and map them onto the world map that is set to be presented as a heat map.

 ```json
 {